MicrosoftDocs/well-architected/well-architected/saas-isv/incident-management.md

 ## Define your response plan

+Plan ahead for major incidents, which typically affect your customers’ ability to use your service.
+This preparation helps minimize stress and complexity when managing incidents as they occur.

+### Design considerations

 - **Define the escalation path.** Ensure teams understand the escalation process for support issues.
 In many SaaS solutions, customers contact frontline support, which then communicates with the engineering team.
 Make sure customers know who to interact with and why they shouldn't bypass processes.
 Also, ensure your engineering team knows when and how to seek help from vendors, including Microsoft's support team.

 - **Define severity levels.** Different incidents vary in importance to you and your customers.
 Handling a major production outage differs from addressing a minor bug.
 Define severity levels based on customer impact and set appropriate expectations and timelines for each level.